SilviaUvA/LLaMA3-Quantization/README.md

-# LLaMA3-Quantization For Information Retrieval
+# LLaMA3-Quantization for Information Retrieval

 This is the fork containing the code for the reproducibility study of How Good Are Low-bit Quantized LLAMA3 Models?
 An Empirical Study [[PDF](https://arxiv.org/abs/2404.14047)].
 It also extends the original paper by expanding it to the Information Retrieval domain.